Conditional Deletion of Jak2 Reveals an Essential Role in Hematopoiesis throughout Mouse Ontogeny: Implications for Jak2 Inhibition in Humans

 Digital Object Identifier (DOI)

 Park, Sung O.; Wamsley, Heather L.; Bae, Kyungmi; Hu, Zhongbo; Li, Xiaomiao; Choe, Se woon; Slayton, William B.; Oh, S. Paul; Wagner, Kay Uwe; and Sayeski, Peter P., "Conditional Deletion of Jak2 Reveals an Essential Role in Hematopoiesis throughout Mouse Ontogeny: Implications for Jak2 Inhibition in Humans" (2013).
-Neurobiology.
+Translational Neuroscience.
 676.